Struggling Americans blast stimulus bill as too little, too late - KESQ

 Mallory Ware feels that Congress has abandoned her, her family and all struggling Americans amid the recession and worsening pandemic.

-The North Bergen, New Jersey, resident has had to take responsibility for her mother’s $1,600 monthly mortgage to keep a roof over their heads, preventing her from paying back her student loans and saving for her future.
-Her mother, who is employed at a hotel near Newark Liberty International Airport, now works only eight hours a week since the pandemic has eviscerated tourism and conferences.
+The North Bergen, New Jersey, resident has had to take responsibility for most of her mother’s $1,600 monthly mortgage to keep a roof over their heads, preventing her from paying back her student loans and saving for her future.
+Her mother, who is employed at a hotel nearby, now works only eight hours a week since the pandemic has eviscerated tourism and conferences.

 The family was able to stay afloat in the early months of the pandemic, thanks largely to the $600 weekly boost in unemployment benefits that lawmakers passed in late March, and Ware is mystified as to what took Congress so long to provide more assistance despite the growing need.